DerekPascarella/TeamInnocent-EnglishPatchPCFX/README.md

 7. [Reporting Bugs and Typos](#reporting-bugs-and-typos)

 <h2>Patching Instructions</h2>
-A custom patch-applying kit is supplied with this English translation patch release.
+This English translation patch release includes a custom patch-applying kit.
 It targets the <a href="http://redump.org/disc/47966/">Redump</a> rip, labeled <tt>Team Innocent: The Point of No Return: "G.C.P.O.SS"</tt>.
 <br><br>
 To apply the patch, follow the steps below.
 <br><br>